evpo/EncryptPad/docs/ru/tutorials/encrypt_binary_file/binary_file.md

 ![Start button](images/start_button.png)

-If you have not set a password and key file, EncryptPad will ask you to enter one.
+If you have not set a passphrase and key file, EncryptPad will ask you to enter one.

 10\.
 If encryption succeeds, you will see the following message.